Many students find that the personal statement is the most difficult part of the application process.

 Once you're finished writing, it's a good idea to have someone else review your personal statement.
 When doing so, please consider that people will have different opinions.
 Asking multiple people to review your essay will likely result in multiple perspectives, some of them mutually exclusive.
 As with a law school admissions committee, your essay might appeal to some individuals but not to others.
 Take any feedback into consideration, but remember that ultimately it's your statement and should reflect who you are.
 Edit the essay so that it feels right to you.

-We in Pre-Law Advising Services will review personal statements of current University of Illinois students and alumni up to 2 times.
+We in Pre-Law Advising Services will review personal statements of University of Illinois students and alumni once.
 Our advisors will provide feedback on topics such as the statement’s content, theme, structure, transitions, flow, and overall quality of writing.
 We'll give our impressions and offer suggestions on these topics.
-We'll also help students troubleshoot problem spots and brainstorm potential alternatives.
+We'll also help to troubleshoot problem spots and brainstorm potential alternatives.

 However, we won't edit, proofread, correct grammar or spelling errors, rewrite, or restructure your statement.
-It's very important that students express themselves in their own words, especially because the personal statement is intended as a writing sample reflecting your ability.
+It's very important for applicants to express themselves in their own words, especially because the personal statement is intended as a writing sample reflecting your ability.
 Ours is not a proofreading service but one intended to help students clarify and convey ideas effectively.

-If you'd like us to review your personal statement, we ask that you make an appointment and then email your statement to the advisor with whom you're meeting at least 2 business days (Monday-Friday) prior to the appointment so that he or she is prepared to discuss it with you.
-After the appointment, we can offer feedback on revisions once more via email or in person.
+If you'd like us to review your personal statement, we ask that you make an appointment and then email your statement to the advisor with whom you're meeting at least 2 business days (Monday-Friday) prior to the appointment so that she is prepared to discuss it with you.